DexterPOSH/dexterposh-hugo/content/posts/007-pwsh-class-usecase.md

 ### Secret-Sauce : Cast-Initialization 🍲

-I read Buce Payette's [Windows PowerShell in Action 3rd](https://livebook.manning.com/book/windows-powershell-in-action-third-edition/chapter-19/311) edition which talks a bit about this technique in a brief.
+Credit goes to Buce Payette's [Windows PowerShell in Action 3rd](https://livebook.manning.com/book/windows-powershell-in-action-third-edition/chapter-19/311) edition which talks a bit about this technique in a brief.

 In short, you can take schemaless data in two forms e.g. hashTable or PSObjects and convert them to strongly typed object instances.